-Las Vegas Personal Injury Lawyer Adam Williams Represents Those Harmed by Defective Products & Dangerous Drugs
+Las Vegas Personal Injury Lawyer Zachary D. Clayton Represents Those Harmed by Defective Products & Dangerous Drugs

 When a product or prescription medication causes a serious injury, the injured consumer may have the ability to file a civil action to pursue financial restitution for medical expenses, financial losses, and pain and suffering.